tmtsoftware/csw/docs/src/main/commons/command.md

 * **submit** - A command is sent as Submit when the result of completion is desired.
 * **oneway** - A command is sent as Oneway when the result of completion is not desired.

-A `oneway` should only be used between an Assembly and an HCD.
-It is also used when tracking completion using a Matcher (see below).
+A `oneway` is meant to be used between an Assembly and an HCD.
+It is also used when tracking completion using a Matcher and current state values (see below).

 @@@ warning { title='Feedback Needed on Future of Oneway' }